2018 09 17 Hurricane

 Analog Seasons

 An analog season is a season in the past with a similar setup of ocean temperatures and atmospheric flow patterns to what we are seeing at present.
 The thinking is that if the current state of the tropics closely matches that of a year in the past, then seasonal activity this season could be somewhat similar to the activity in the analog season in terms of numbers and tracks.
-For the 2023 season, we have identified 7 analog seasons – 1951, 1953, 1958, 2002, 2004, 2006, and 2009.
-Together, these seasons averaged a total of 12 named storms with 7 hurricanes and 3 intense hurricanes.
-That’s very close to the 30-year climatological average.
-The most impactful of the analog seasons was 2004, with 15 named storms, 9 hurricanes and 6 intense hurricanes.
-Florida was hit by 4 hurricanes in 2004, including Charley, Frances, Ivan, and Jeanne.
-If we were to pick one area that might be at higher risk of a hurricane impact this season based on impacts in Analog years, then we would say south Florida through the Bahamas.
+For the 2024 season, we have identified 7 analog seasons.
+Those seasons are 1995, 1998, 2010, 2011, 2016, 2021 and 2022.
+Together, these seasons averaged a total of 17 named storms with 9 hurricanes and 4 intense hurricanes.
+That’s well above the 30-year climatological average of 14 named storms, 7 hurricanes, and 3 intense hurricanes.
+Analog seasons indicate an increased risk to the islands of the northeast Caribbean, the western Caribbean, the Gulf of Mexico, and the East U.S. Coast.
+Basically, most areas appear to be at an above-normal risk of a hurricane impact this season.

 Download Atlantic Hurricane Season Outlook PDF >